 It's worth noting that a camera's overall performance can vary drastically depending on what kind of lens you use.
 Your lens influences the amount of light entering the camera, an image's depth of field, autofocus behavior, and stabilization performance.
-That's without mentioning the physical aspects of your lens: a larger lens with a longer zoom length and a wider maximum aperture might make it easier to take the kind of photos you want, but it could make your camera more of a hassle to carry around.
+That's without mentioning the physical aspects of your lens, which can affect your camera's portability.
 As a general rule, it's better to invest in a less expensive camera body and higher-quality lenses than to invest in an expensive camera body and cheap lenses.
 That said, for the sake of consistency and user-friendliness, we currently test cameras with their standard kit lenses.

-We've tested over 60 cameras, and below you'll find our recommendations for the best cameras to buy for different kinds of photography.
+We've tested over 70 cameras, and below you'll find our recommendations for the best cheap cameras to buy.
 These picks were selected not only based on their overall performance but also their feature set and price.
-For more options, see our recommendations for the best mirrorless cameras under $1,000, the best DSLR cameras for beginners, and the best cameras.
+For more options, see our recommendations for the best cameras under $500, the best cameras under $1,000, and the best cameras for beginners.

 Sep 03, 2021: No changes to product picks after verifying their accuracy and availability.